AFC Bournemouth Women: National League

 The 2024–25 season was eventually the team's most successful on record.
 The team lost the Determining Round match in the WNL to Moneyfields.
 However, their 18th successive league game and 18th league win in a row saw them confirmed as champions and promoted to The Southern Premier Division in a match at Dean Court in front of over 7,000 fans.
 Drawing only one subsequent league match made it the second successive season unbeaten in the league.
 A strong defensive performance also saw them not concede a goal for over 1,000 minutes and assisted goalkeeper Erin Foley in winning the Golden Glove award.
 In attack, striker Jenna Markham won the Golden Boot award.
 The team also won the National League Plate Trophy and narrowly missed out on a third trophy, finishing runners up in The Hampshire Senior Cup just 3 days later.

 Prior to the start of the 2025–26 season, Steve Cuss stepped down from his dual role of Team Manager and Head of the Community Support Trust, to concentrate on just the CST role.
 Helen Bleazard, was initially appointed Interim Manager, then confirmed as Manager after a successful start to the season that saw her nominated as manager of the month and the team top of the division with 4 league games played.
+The team’s unbeaten run in the league continued until 18 February 2026 when they lost 1–0 away to Oxford in a rainswept evening kick off.
+It was an unbeaten run of 60 games, 1,081 days and covered two full seasons.
+Despite the loss they remained in contention for a promotion place at the end of the season.
+Ultimately, their promotion push fell short, the team finished in 3rd place in the league.
+They did however win the FA WNL Cup for first time in their history.

+The club switched the home venue for the team to the Bob Lucas Stadium in Weymouth, West Dorset for the 2026-27 season.
+This proved controversial with the fans, many saying they would not be able to watch the team, due to the travelling involved.
+The club subsequently stated that all matches (home and away) would be free to stream live on ‘AFCBTV’, on the club website.